-During that 25 years, the KRLT board of directors, staff, landowners, volunteers, supporters and like-minded conservation organizations have succeeded in protecting over 3,000 acres of land, 10 miles of Kinni shoreline and over 5 miles of shoreline on key tributaries.
-As we celebrate our silver anniversary, KRLT and its allies can find hope in a shared vision with the City of a free-flowing river.
+The KRLT board of directors, staff, landowners, volunteers, supporters and like-minded conservation organizations have succeeded in protecting almost 3,000 acres of land, 10 miles of Kinni shoreline and over 5 miles of shoreline on key tributaries.
+As we celebrate our pearl anniversary, KRLT and its allies can find hope in a shared vision with the City of a free-flowing river.
 The issue is when.
-We are committed to working with the City to find environmentally sound and fiscally prudent means to expedite the dam removal process.
+We are committed to working with the City and the Kinni Corridor Collaborative to find environmentally sound and fiscally prudent means to expedite the dam removal process.

 - 10 miles of protected stream bank

 1993 – Kinnickinnic River Land Trust Founded

 December 14th KRLT files Articles of Incorporation and receives 501(c)3 tax exempt status.

 1994 – Kinnickinnic River nominated as a Wisconsin Priority Watershed Project.